Supports Perception & Comprehension

 - Last updated timestamp: Display of data freshness (less effective for fast visual scan).

-Use Case for Platform Testing
+Use Case for Demonstration in Platform

 Consider a pipeline network monitoring dashboard where equipment symbols fade if no update has been received in 5 minutes: